GluuFederation/docs-ce-prod/3.1.4/source/operation/security.md

 # Security recommendations

-To make initial deployment easier for adopters with different levels of expertise, Gluu Server package is shipped with security-related settings some users may find not strict enough for their intended use cases.
-This document tries to enumerate most important security controls and best practices worth keeping in mind when building solutions based on the framework.
+The Gluu Server package is designed to be easy to deploy.
+Its default security settings may not be strict enough for certain organizations or use cases.
+This document highlights important security controls and offers best practices for increasing security related to a Gluu Server infrastructure

 ## Storing setup.properties.last

 The `setup.properties.last` file created under the `/install/community-edition-setup/` directory during `setup.py` phase of initial installation contains sensitive data like credentials and keystore passwords.
-Original file shold be removed from inside the container, while a copy of its contents should be stored securely for future reference as part of a process of documentating organization's environment.
+The original file should be removed from inside the container and a copy of its contents should be stored securely for future reference.

 ## Apache config

-As Apache works as a frontend web server in default setup, its configuration items found under `/etc/httpd/` (CentOS/RHEL) and `/etc/apache2/` (Ubuntu/Debian) directories inside container will greatly impact security of the whole instance.
+Apache is the frontend web server in a default Gluu Server setup.
+Its configuration will greatly impact security for the whole instance.
+Of particular interest are items found inside the container under `/etc/httpd/` (CentOS/RHEL) and `/etc/apache2/` (Ubuntu/Debian).

-Next controls found within Gluu Server's virtual host's definition in `/etc/httpd/conf.d/https_gluu.conf` and `/etc/apache2/sites-enabled/https_gluu.conf` files are of particular interest:
+The following controls within the Gluu Server's virtual host files in `/etc/httpd/conf.d/https_gluu.conf` and `/etc/apache2/sites-enabled/https_gluu.conf` should be reviewed:

   - Enabled SSL/TLS cipher suites; depending on project-specific requirements some of them may not be considered secure enough

   - "Content-Security-Policy" and "X-Frame-Options" clauses which are commented out by default; keep in mind those haven't been properly tested and default settings may need to be adjusted to be compatible with the current Gluu Server package

   - We recommend blocking access to oxTrust web UI from public networks.
-This can be achieved, for example, by limiting access to a specific ip address/network range only, by updating corresponding "Location" directive in `/etc/httpd/conf.d/https_gluu.conf`
+This can be achieved, for example, by limiting access to a specific IP address/network range only, by updating corresponding "Location" directive in `/etc/httpd/conf.d/https_gluu.conf`
-!!!
-Note
-    oxTrust is also the component which implements SCIM API; in case SCIM is a mandatory part in a setup, ip address of the SCIM client will need to be included to the rule below as well

     ```
         <Location /identity>